sunyumail93/PipeRiboseq/README.md

 The FastqAdapterTimmer binary file was compiled on a Linux system.
 It may need to be compiled again:

 ```
-#Check if the compiled file is working or not:
+#Check if the compiled file is working or not.
+Go to PipelineHomeDir/bin:
-cd bin
+cd ../bin
 chmod +x FastqAdapterTimmer
 ./FastqAdapterTimmer